UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/2-setting-up-aws-environment.md

      REACT_APP_API_URL=
      ```

+   - Replace `<YOUR_AWS_ACCESS_KEY_ID>` and `<YOUR_AWS_SECRET_ACCESS_KEY>` with the credentials from step 2
    - For `APP_NAME`, choose a unique name to prevent collisions with other students' projects.
-For example, you could use your initials followed by "photosky" (e.g., "jd-photosky").
+For example, you could use your initials followed by "photosky" (e.g., "jd-photosky")
    - Leave `REACT_APP_API_URL` empty for now.
-We'll fill this in later.
+We'll fill this in later after deploying the backend

-3. **Configure AWS CLI**:
+4. **Configure AWS CLI**:
-   - In your terminal, run the following command:
+   - In your terminal, run:
      ```
      make aws-login
      ```
-   - This command uses the credentials from your `.env` file to configure the AWS CLI.
+   - This command uses the credentials from your `.env` file to configure the AWS CLI

-4. **Verify AWS Configuration**:
+5. **Verify AWS Configuration**:
-   - To ensure your AWS credentials are correctly set up, run:
+   - Run the following command:
      ```
      aws configure list
      ```
-   - If configured correctly, this command will return your AWS account ID and IAM user information.
+   - If configured correctly, this command will display your AWS account information

+## Environment Variables Explanation

+- `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`: These are your AWS credentials used to authenticate your requests to AWS services
+- `AWS_DEFAULT_REGION`: Specifies the AWS region where your resources will be created (e.g., us-east-1)
+- `APP_NAME`: A unique identifier for your application, used to name AWS resources
+- `REACT_APP_API_URL`: Will store the URL of your API Gateway after backend deployment

+## Important Notes

-Remember, always be cautious with your AWS credentials and never share them publicly.
-The `.env` file is included in `.gitignore` to prevent accidental commits of your sensitive information.
-If you accidentally expose your credentials, immediately deactivate them in the AWS Console and create new ones.
+- Never commit your `.env` file to version control.
+It's already included in `.gitignore` to prevent accidental commits
+- If you accidentally expose your AWS credentials, immediately deactivate them in the AWS Console and create new ones
+- The `make aws-login` command in the Makefile is a convenient way to set up AWS CLI with your credentials, but make sure you understand what it does before running it

 ## Conclusion

-You now have your development environment set up and your AWS account ready for the PhotoSky project.
+You now have your development environment set up and your AWS account configured for the PhotoSky project.
+Whether you chose to use GitHub Codespaces, DevContainer locally, or a manual setup, you're ready to start developing.

 In the next section, we'll start designing our backend architecture and discuss the AWS services we'll be using in more detail.

-Remember, always be cautious with your AWS credentials and never share them publicly.
-If you accidentally expose your credentials, immediately deactivate them in the AWS Console and create new ones.
+Remember to keep your AWS credentials secure and never share them publicly.
+If you encounter any issues during setup, refer to the project's troubleshooting guide or seek help from the course instructors.

 Happy coding!